Prabjot-S/PokemonDemoProject/README.md

 - Run game: python Game.py

 ## 📚 Purpose
-This project was created for CSCI-312: Theory of Computation to illustrate how automata theory can be applied to real-world systems, especially interactive games
+This project was created for CSCI-312: Theory of Computation to illustrate how automata theory can be applied to real world systems, especially interactive games